Sytm/smart-invs/README.md

 ## Usage
 To use the SmartInvs API, either:
 - Put it in the `plugins` folder of your server, add it to your dependencies in your plugin.yml (e.g. `depend: [SmartInvs]`) and add it to the dependencies in your IDE.
-- Put it inside your plugin jar, and then call `SmartInvsPlugin.setPlugin(yourMain)` to set everything up and you are good to go
+- Put it inside your plugin jar, and then call `SmartInvsPlugin.setPlugin(yourMain)` to set everything up, and you are good to go

 You can download the latest version on the [Releases page](https://github.com/Sytm/smart-invs/releases) on Github.